unibz-makerspace/osp-010-everything-can-talk/README.md

 other board with an *ATmega328* compatible microcontroller might also work but our mileage may vary.

-The example sketches taken from http://www.instructables.com/id/Motion-Triggered-DSLR-Remote-System/ do not work with the *Arduino Due*.
-You have been warned!

-### Antenna
-The radio modules used in this project transmit in the 433MHz license free frequency band.
-Therefore if an 1/4 wavelength antenna is attached to the radio module its length must be 173mm in the form of a straight wire soldered to the *ANT* pin of the module.

 ### Useful Links
 * https://www.arduino.cc/
 * https://www.visualstudio.com/